laichunpongben/HeardOnTheStreet/README.md

 # HeardOnTheStreet
-# Exercise of the book: Heard On The Street
+A simulation approach to the exercise in the book: Heard On The Street by Timothy Falcon Crack